MY PERSONAL STORY

 So 'all I had to do' was research the existing training provision for Recruitment Consultants, create a unique brand and associated promotional material, decide what I would need to cover and write the bare bones of the courses, show people that training was the answer for the question they weren't even asking ('get rid' if they don't work out was the order of the day, 'here today, gone tomorrow' mentality which did nothing for client confidence), establish a reputation using advertorial and public speaking and get it out there! it took about six months and in September 1989 I launched Thomson Training.
 (A less chatty version of this story can be found on my About the Trainer page by the way, in case you've actually got work to do!)

 So what has changed since 1989?
 So other than the demise of WH Smiths at Kings Cross, and everyone reading physical books or paper on the train, what else? well shockingly there were four channels on TV one of which broadcast Sir John's Troubleshooter of course, Silo mentality is the new empire building, there were actually a number of women at networking events but everyone was pretty homogenous, there was definitely a sense that women were trying to fit into a mans world, whereas now they seem to be more their own people.
 In the area I was specialising in at the time, many more women were running Recruitment businesses than men, so I was largely dealing with women which I think made me feel that there was no 'glass ceiling'.
 It's only relatively recently that I've noticed the gender issues within other sections of commerce and it's shocking that it's still 'a thing' which needs addressing.

-I have also noticed a greater awareness of emotional and psychological needs, with companies going to great lengths to help their employees enjoy an improved quality of life, almost along altruistic lines.
-Perhaps it's a sign of low unemployment, that retention and respect for the individual are high priorities, but that is no bad thing.
+I have also noticed a greater awareness of emotional and psychological needs, with companies going to great lengths to help their employees enjoy an improved quality of life and work/life balance.
+Well being and welfare and now familiar parts of our corporate language and rightly so.

 What changes have you noticed?